An X-ray of the hips showing a normal left side and coxa vara on the right side.

-The Cincinnati Children's Hospital Medical Center Hip Deformity Service treats patients with coxa vara.
-Coxa vara is an unusual hip condition in which there is a discrepancy of growth in the round ball part of the joint and the upper end of the thigh bone.
-This discrepancy leads to overgrowth, and a shepherd's crook deformity of the hip joint.
+The Cincinnati Children's Hip Deformity Service treats patients with coxa vara.
+Coxa vara is an unusual hip condition in which there is a discrepancy of growth in the round ball of the hip (femoral head) and the upper end of the thigh bone.
+This discrepancy leads to a shepherd's crook deformity of the hip.

 Coxa vara usually presents with a limp, a leg length difference, and limited ability to bring the thigh out to the side.
 X-rays are used to diagnose coxa vara.

 Depending on what caused the condition and how severe the deformity, reconstructive surgery may be needed to improve the hip alignment and biomechanics.